Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 The plunge pool underneath one of the waterfalls on Buckden Beck in Upper Wharfedale is shallow, but just about deep enough for an adult swim.
 Only just though, as the water is about adult waist height.

 But this does make it a top pool for a younger swimmer!
-The pool is surrounded by a ledge that’s perfect to sit on to acclimatise yourself to the water temperature, with the centre being out of depth for my (at the time) 6 year old.
+The pool is surrounded by a ledge that’s perfect to sit on to acclimatise yourself to the water temperature, with the centre being out of depth for my (at the time of the pictures) 6 year old.
 Another great kid friendly factor is that it is small.
 Which means on a sunny day, it warms up a bit more, and you are never far from the edge.

 Find out how to walk to these falls on our Buckden Beck Falls page.